 Mashobra and Narkanda are also popular locations for skiing in Shimla.
 Skiing session charges starts INR 300/5 USD onwards

 Shimla is a beautiful hill station at the foothill of the Himalayas and is characterized by lush greeneries, undulating slopes, valleys, mountains, rivers and snow during winters.
-Over the years Shimla has become a much preferred destination for honeymoon couples, who apart from local sightseeing of the temples and museums, indulges in a load of other adventure activities like Paragliding, Mountain Biking, Heli-Skiing, Camping, Golfing and Trekking.
+Over the years Shimla has become a much preferred destination for honeymoon couples, who apart from local sightseeing of the temples and museums, indulges in a load of other adventure activities in Shimla like Paragliding, Mountain Biking, Heli-Skiing, Camping, Golfing and Trekking.
 Honeymoon Couples also visit Shimla to try Ice Skiing during the winter months.